adriennficsor/Data-Analytics/11 First Steps Into Programming/README.md

 # Project Overview
-This project implements a Python (Python 3.12.4) program that evaluates a given chess board state and determines which black pieces a white piece can capture.
+This project implements a Python program that evaluates a given chess board state and determines which black pieces a white piece can capture.
 The program supports up to 16 black pieces and one white piece, with interactive input for specifying the board configuration.

 # Features
 ## Interactive Input: